ibm-cloud-docs/discovery/element-classification.md

 - `PDF` conversion settings are ignored if specified.
 - `WORD` conversion settings can be omitted as Microsoft Word files cannot be ingested when Element Classification is specified.
 - `html` normalization settings are ignored if specified.
-- Document splitting is not supported when the `elements` enrichment is specified.
+- Document segmentation is not supported when the `elements` enrichment is specified.
 - In the {{site.data.keyword.discoveryshort}} configuration, the `html` field must be enriched by the `elements` enrichment and the `model` specified as `contract`.
 In the following example, the `destination_field` is `enriched_html`, but any valid name can be used:

 ```json